Hasanat High School

 Learning outside the classroom can help to bring many school subjects alive as they focus on real results and consequences.
-Quality learning experiences in ‘real’ situations have the capacity to raise achievement across a range of subjects and to develop better personal and social skills.
+Quality learning experiences in ‘real’ situations can raise achievement across a range of subjects and develop better personal and social skills.
 “Earth and sky, woods and fields, lakes and rivers, the mountain and the sea, are excellent schoolmasters, and teach of us more than we can ever learn from books.”-John Lubbock.

 For the higher grade students, this week is more like a stress buster, a way to leave behind all the books, all the assignments, etc. An experience to live life without their parents and to coordinate with their peers.

-WWW is not only for the students, it is also a program for our teachers.
-It is a new environment for the teachers as they teach in an un-identical manner.
+WWW is not only for the students it is also a program for our teachers, it is a new environment for the teachers they teach in an individual, unique manner.